 My favorite egg is probably this one

-I love the simplicity and the symmetry.
+I love the simplicity and symmetry.
 It’s made with white tempera paint and flower sticky beads.
 Don’t forget the white glitter.
-Generally, when in doubt apply more glitter.
+When in doubt apply more glitter.

 If you want to learn more about Carl Faberge, try this website.
 And if you want to learn more about Faberge Eggs, try here.
 And if you are interested in some fun Faberge math, check this post (it’s in the second section of the unit study).